PSLmodels/OG-Core/docs/book/content/calibration/macro.md

 ### Foreign purchases of newly issued debt

-We set $zeta_D = 0.4$.
+We set $\zeta_D = 0.4$.
 This is the average share of foreign purchases of newly issued government debt found from the Financial Accounts of the United States.

 ### Foreign holdings of excess capital

-We set $zeta_K = 0.1$.
+We set $\zeta_K = 0.1$.

 ## Government Debt, Spending and Transfers

 ### Government Debt

 The path of government debt is endogenous.
 But the initial value is exogenous.
 To avoid converting between model units and dollars, we calibrate the initial debt to GDP ratio, rather than the dollar value of the debt.
-This is the model parameter $alpha_D$.
+This is the model parameter $\alpha_D$.
 We compute this from the ratio of publicly held debt outstanding to GDP.
 Based on 2019 values, this gives us a ratio of 0.78.

 ### Aggregate transfers

 Aggregate (non-Social Security) transfers to households are set as a share of GDP with the parameter $\alpha_T$.
 Using the [OMB Fiscal Year 2017 Historical Tables](https://www.whitehouse.gov/sites/default/files/omb/budget/fy2017/assets/hist.pdf), we define transfers as:
-    $$Transfers = VA Benefits and Services (700) + Income Security (600) + Medicare (570) + Healthcare Services (551)$$
+    <center>Transfers = VA Benefits and Services (700) + Income Security (600) + Medicare (570) + Healthcare Services (551)</center>

 We exclude Social Security from transfers since it is modeled specifically.
 With this definition, the share of transfers to GDP in 2015 is 0.09.

 ### Government expenditures

 Government spending on goods and services are also set as a share of GDP with the parameter $\alpha_G$.
 Using the [OMB Fiscal Year 2017 Historical Tables](https://www.whitehouse.gov/sites/default/files/omb/budget/fy2017/assets/hist.pdf), we define government spending as:
-    $$Government Spending = Total Outlays - Transfers - Net Interest on Debt - Social Security$$
+    <center>Government Spending = Total Outlays - Transfers - Net Interest on Debt - Social Security</center>